dodopizza/cert-manager-webhook-yandex/README.md

           solverName: yandex
           config:
             apiKeySecretRef:
-              name: yandex-authorization-api-key
+              name: yandex-authorized-key
-              key: api-key
+              key: key

             folderId: <folder id where dns zone exists>

             # one of supported authorization types: iam-token or iam-key
             # this options depends on supplied secret
             # if oauth token specified, then value must be equal to `iam-token`
-            # if authorization key for service account specified, then value must be equal to `iam-key`
+            # if authorized key for service account specified, then value must be equal to `iam-key`
-            authorizationType: iam-token
+            authorizationType: iam-key

             # optional field for dns challenge record ttl
             dnsRecordSetTTL: 120
 ```